tim42/persistence/README.md

 ## features

 neam/persistence provides some "built-in" serializers for:
-  - std::map
-  - std::unordered_map
-  - std::vector
-  - std::deque
+  - std::vector, std::array, std::list, std::deque, std::forward_list, working with any allocator
+  - std::map, std::unordered_map, std::set, std::unordered_set, working with any allocator, key comparison & hash function
   - std::basic_string (so `std::string` too, but not only)
   - C arrays (`int m_int_array[500];`, including multi-dimensional arrays)
   - pointers (using dynamic allocation), and null pointers
   - a generic object serializer (can serialize objects properties by properties)
   - neam::array_wrapper
-  - neam::persistence::raw_data (almost like a `cr::array_wrapper`)
+  - neam::persistence::raw_data (almost like a `cr::array_wrapper`), so you can serialize already serialized data

 Using the neam binary backend, you can serialize on a machine an deserialize on another if and only if:
 - floating points have the same size/format (32bit for floats, 64 for doubles), and share the same endianness as integers